 – registration document of the car

 – insurance.
-Polish OC insurance is not accepted in Serbia so before travelling you need to issue the green card insurance
+Polish OC insurance is accepted in Serbia so before travelling you don’t need to issue the green card insurance.
+Driver of any car registered and insured in EU country doesn’t need a green card insurance in order to enter Serbia

 Equipment that you need to have: